ninoseki/mihari/README.md

 ## How it works

-- Mihari makes a query against Shodan, Censys, VirusTotal, SecurityTrails, etc. and extracts artifacts (IP addresses, domains, URLs and hashes) from the results.
+- Mihari makes a query against Shodan, Censys, VirusTotal, SecurityTrails, etc. and extracts artifacts (IP addresses, domains, URLs and hashes).
 - Mihari checks whether a DB (SQLite3 or PostgreSQL) contains the artifacts or not.
   - If it doesn't contain the artifacts:
     - Mihari creates an alert on TheHive.
-(Optional)
     - Mihari sends a notification to Slack.
-(Optional)
     - Mihari creates an event on MISP.
-(Optional)

 ![img](https://github.com/ninoseki/mihari/raw/master/screenshots/eyecatch.png)